kingonly/PlebTLV/content/about.md

 author = ""
 +++

-Plep TLV is a Bitcoin & Lightning incubator that provides training, mentoring and business support in the following areas:
+Pleb TLV is a Bitcoin and Lightning incubator that provides training, mentoring, and business support in the following areas:
 # Ideation
 # Technology
 * Architecture
 * Initial MVP
 # Fundraising
 * Pre-seed investment
-* Pitch deck design
+* Pitch-deck design
 * Feedback sessions
 * Investor introductions
 # Marketing